dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

 ### `optmem_max`

-Maximum length of ancillary data and user control data like the iovecs per socket.
+Maximum length of ancillary(辅助) data and user control data like the iovecs per socket.